Velocidex/velociraptor-docs/content/artifact_references/pages/windows.forensics.prefetch.md

   determine when binaries are run in the past.
 On Windows10 we can see the last 8 execution times and creation time (9 potential executions).

-  There are several parameter&#x27;s available for this artifact.
+  There are several parameter's available for this artifact.
     - dateAfter enables search for prefetch evidence after this date.
     - dateBefore enables search for prefetch evidence before this date.
     - binaryRegex enables to filter on binary name, e.g evil.exe.